Hutsuls

-The Hutsuls (Hutsul/Гуцули; Huculi, Hucułowie; huțuli) are an East Slavic ethnic group spanning parts of western Ukraine and northern Romania (i.e. parts of Bukovina and Maramureș).
+The Hutsuls (Note: гуцули, /uk/; Rusyn: гуцулы; Huculi, Hucułowie; huțuli; singular - Hutsul (гуцул, [ɦʊˈt͡sul]; Hutsul dialect - [ˈɦut͡sʊl])) are an East Slavic ethnic group spanning parts of western Ukraine and northern Romania (i.e. parts of Bukovina and Maramureș).

-In Ukraine, they have often been officially and administratively designated a subgroup of Ukrainians, and, among Ukrainian scholars, are largely regarded as constituting a broader Ukrainian ethnic group.
+In Ukraine, they have often been officially and administratively designated a subgroup of Ukrainians, and, among Ukrainian scholars, are largely regarded as constituting part of the broader Ukrainian ethnicity.
 However, in the eyes of some scholars and of some Hutsuls, they are either their own nation, or a part of the Rusyn nation, alongside the closely related ethnic groups of Boykos and Lemkos.

 Etymology

 The origin of the name Hutsul is uncertain.
 The most common derivations are from the Romanian word for "outlaw" (cf. Rom. hoț "thief", hoțul "the thief"), and the Slavic kochul (Ukr. kochovyk "nomad") which is a reference to the semi-nomadic shepherd lifestyle of the inhabitants who fled into the mountains after the Mongol invasion.
 Other proposed derivations include from the Turkic tribe of the Utsians or Uzians, and even to the name of the Moravian Grand Duke Hetsyla.
 As the name is first attested in 1816, it is considered to be of recent origin and as an exonym, used by neighboring groups and not Hutsuls themselves, although some have embraced it.
 The region inhabited by Hutsuls is named as Hutsulshchyna.
 Their name is also found in the name of Hutsul Alps, Hutsul Beskyd, Hutsulshchyna National Park, and the National Museum of Hutsulshchyna and Pokuttia Folk Art.